Designing a 5V Power Supply: A Comprehensive Guide

 Figure 3: 5V DC Power Supply Schematic Using KiCAD EDA

-Figure 3 shows the circuit diagram for our power supply design.
-The main power input is 220V RMS at 50Hz, though this can vary depending on your country’s specifications.
-The circuit includes a fuse for protection, a transformer to step down the voltage, a rectifier, a filter capacitor, an LED indicator, and a voltage regulator IC.
+Figure 3 showcases the circuit diagram for our power supply design.
+The primary power input is 220V RMS at 50Hz, subject to regional variations.
+The circuit features protective measures like a fuse, a voltage-stepping transformer, a rectifier, a filter capacitor, an LED indicator, and a voltage regulator IC.

-This circuit was designed and simulated using KiCAD EDA, an open-source software ideal for both professional and educational PCB design.
+This circuit was meticulously crafted and simulated using KiCAD EDA, a versatile open-source software suitable for both professional and educational PCB design endeavors.

 Step 1: Voltage Regulator IC